-The Industry Foundation Classes specify a data schema and an exchange file format structure.
-The schema, property sets and usage constraints are internally authored as a UML Class diagramavailable as XMI file and published computer interpretable schemas, including:
+The IFC comprises the publication of a data schema, its documentation, the property and quantity set definitions and the mechanism of an exchange file format structure.
+The schema, property and quantity sets and usage constraints are internally authored as a UML Class diagramavailable as XMI file and published computer interpretable schemas, including:

 - In EXPRESS data specification language, according to ISO 10303-11,

 - In XML Schema definition language (XSD), according to ISO 10303-28* As RDF/OWL Schema (under development),

 - As a JSON structured taxonomy of entities, predefined types and properties.

-The exchange file formats for exchanging and sharing data according to the conceptual schema are:
+The exchange file formats for exchanging and sharing data according to the computer interpretable schemas are:

 - Clear text encoding of the exchange structure, defined in ISO 10303-21,